rlbaker/fn/README.md

 ### `Count`

-Counts the number of elements in the array that pass the test implemented by the provided function.
+Counts the number of elements in the slice that pass the test implemented by the provided function.

 ```go
 input := []int{1, 2, 3, 4, 5}